-We aim to give all children access to a broad, balanced, and relevant curriculum and to ensure that all children are fully included in the life of the school.
+We aim to give all children access to a curriculum which meets their needs and to ensure that all children are fully included in the life of the school as far as they are able.

-The school provides a rich curriculum which pupils can access functionally and socially, including where appropriate in life skills.
+The school provides a rich curriculum which pupils can access functionally and socially.
 Core and foundation subjects are differentiated to ensure that they are relevant, meaningful, motivating, and challenging to all pupils.
 Information technology is used to enable some children to access particular parts of the curriculum.